Top 6 Best Practices for Invoicing

 Are you using the best professional invoice paper for your business?

 Sending invoices on business-grade invoice paper can reflect positively on your business.
 High-quality paper demonstrates that your brand is committed to professionalism.

 Professional invoice paper is the only type of paper that you should for creating business invoicing.
 Professional invoice paper was designed to ensure accuracy, improve security, and has the potential to reflect positively on your brand image.

 6).
 Offer a Variety of Payment Options

 Allow clients to settle invoices through a variety of methods to increase the likelihood of prompt payment.
 Consider offering customers a variety of payment options, including credit card processing, checks, bank transfers, electronic payments, etc.

 7).
 Make Payments Using Integrated QuickBooks Check Printing Software

-PrintBoss check writing and check printing software allows you to print checks in QBO.
+PrintBoss check writing and check printing software allows you to print checks in QuickBooks Online.
 It integrates with QuickBooks Online to allow users to send invoices and accept payments with ease.
 Stop wasting time and money by hand printing and writing checks with a wonky, time intensive system where you need to keep your own ledger information.
 End the confusion of which payments are made from which accounts, leaving you with unknown balances and accounting malaise.
-Printing checks in QBO has never been easier.
+Printing checks in QuickBooks Online has never been easier.
 Don’t wait any longer!
 Reach out today to PrintBoss for more information and try a 15 day free trial to test the software before you purchase it!